viejo41/My-First-Repository/README.md

 Sooo, here is my *first* edit; done right on GitHub rather than my own machine.
 Later, I'll learn to pull and push changes made on my own machine back and forth to GitHub.

-Here is a list of items:
+Here is a list of items I've made on my own PC using VSCode:

 1. Item 1
 1. Item 2